5The sons of Japheth: Gomer and Magog and Madai and Javan and Tubal and Meshech and Tiras.

 6So Saul died, and his three sons, and all his house died together.

-8It came to pass on the next day, when the Philistines came to strip the slain, that they found Saul and his sons fallen on Mount Gilboa.
+8And on the next day, when the Philistines came to strip the slain, they found Saul and his sons fallen on Mount Gilboa.

-9They stripped him and took his head and his armor and sent messengers into the land of the Philistines all around, to carry the news to their idols and to the people.
+9They stripped him and took his head and his armor and sent into the land of the Philistines all around, to proclaim the news to their idols and to the people.

 10They put his armor in the house of their gods and fastened his head in the house of Dagon.

-13So Saul died for his trespass that he committed against Yahweh, because of the word of Yahweh that he did not keep, and also because he asked counsel of one who had a familiar spirit to inquire,
+13So Saul died for his unfaithfulness in that he acted unfaithfully against Yahweh—because he did not keep the word of Yahweh—and also because he asked a familiar spirit, to inquire by it,

-14and did not inquire of Yahweh; therefore he killed him and turned the kingdom to David the son of Jesse.
+14and did not inquire of Yahweh; therefore he killed him and turned over the kingship to David the son of Jesse.

-1Then all Israel gathered themselves to David to Hebron, saying, “Behold, we are your bone and your flesh.
+1Then all Israel gathered themselves to David at Hebron, saying, “Behold, we are your bone and your flesh.

 2In times past, even when Saul was king, it was you who led out and brought in Israel.
-Yahweh your God said to you, ‘You will be shepherd of my people Israel, and you will be ruler over my people Israel.’”
+Yahweh your God said to you, ‘You will be shepherd of my people Israel; you will be ruler over my people Israel.’”

-3So all the elders of Israel came to the king to Hebron, and David cut a covenant with them in Hebron before Yahweh; and they anointed David king over Israel according to the word of Yahweh by Samuel.
+3So all the elders of Israel came to the king at Hebron, and David cut a covenant with them in Hebron before Yahweh, and they anointed David king over Israel according to the word of Yahweh by the hand of Samuel.

-4David and all Israel went to Jerusalem (the same is Jebus); and the Jebusites, the inhabitants of the land, were there.
+4David and all Israel went to Jerusalem (which is Jebus), and the Jebusites, the inhabitants of the land, were there.

-5The inhabitants of Jebus said to David, “You will not come in here.”
-Nevertheless, David took the stronghold of Zion.
-The same is the city of David.
+5The inhabitants of Jebus said to David, “You will not get in here!”
+But David captured the stronghold of Zion, which is the city of David.

-7David lived in the stronghold; therefore they called it the city of David.
+7David lived in the stronghold, so they called it the city of David.

-8He built the city all around, from Millo even around, and Joab repaired the rest of the city.
+8He built the city all around, from the Millo around, and Joab restored the rest of the city.

-10Now these are the chief of the mighty men whom David had, who showed themselves strong with him in his kingdom, together with all Israel, to make him king according to the word of Yahweh concerning Israel.
+10Now these are the chiefs of the mighty men whom David had, who gave him strong support in his kingdom, together with all Israel, to make him king according to the word of Yahweh concerning Israel.

 12After him was Eleazar the son of Dodo, the Ahohite, who was one of the three mighty men.

-13He was with David at Pasdammim, and there the Philistines were gathered together to battle where there was a plot of ground full of barley and the people fled from before the Philistines.
+13He was with David at Pasdammim, and the Philistines were gathered together there for battle.
+There was a plot of ground full of barley, and the people fled from before the Philistines.

 14They stood in the middle of the plot and defended it and killed the Philistines; and Yahweh saved them by a great victory.

-15Three of the thirty chief men went down to the rock to David, into the cave of Adullam; and the army of the Philistines were encamped in the valley of Rephaim.
+15Three of the 30 chief men went down to David, to the rock at the Cave of Adullam, and the army of the Philistines were encamped in the Valley of Rephaim.

 16David was then in the stronghold, and the garrison of the Philistines was then in Bethlehem.